Donate Now

 Late in 1986, Morgan went into hospital for surgery on her crumbling tail bone.
 Heneti passed away in 1987 at the age of 48, from complications after surgery.

-Read more on the great story of Heneti Morgan here.
+Read more on the great story of Heneti Morgan here on this link.

 Heneti was represented by her family who received her ‘numbered’ Paralympic pin as part of The Celebration Project in Wellington in November 2020.